1981 Brink's robbery: Car swap and second gunfight

 The police officers who caught them testified that Boudin, feigning innocence, pleaded with them to put down their guns and convinced them to drop their guard; Boudin said she remained silent, that the officers relaxed spontaneously.
 After the police lowered their guns, six men armed with automatic weapons and wearing body armor emerged from the back of the truck and began firing upon the four police officers.
 Officer Brown managed to fire two or three rounds at the robbers before he was hit repeatedly by rifle rounds and collapsed on the ground.
 One robber then walked up to his prone body and fired several more shots into him with a 9mm handgun, ensuring his death.
 Keenan was shot in the leg, but managed to duck behind a tree and return fire.

 Officer O'Grady lived long enough to empty his revolver, but as he reloaded, he was shot several times with an M16.
 Ninety minutes later, he died on a hospital operating table.
 Meanwhile, Lennon, who was in his cruiser when the shootout began, tried to exit out the front passenger door, but O'Grady's body was wedged up against the door.
 He watched as the suspects jumped back into the U-Haul and sped directly towards him.
 Lennon fired his shotgun several times at the speeding truck as it collided with his police car, then fired two rounds from his pistol.

-The occupants of the U-Haul scattered, some climbing into the yellow Honda, others carjacking a nearby motorist while Boudin attempted to flee on foot.
+The occupants of the U-Haul scattered, some climbing into the yellow Honda, others carjacking nearby motorist Norma Hill while Boudin attempted to flee on foot.
 An off-duty corrections officer, Michael J. Koch, apprehended her shortly after the shootout.
 When she was arrested, Boudin gave her name as Barbara Edson.